More Kansans need help paying for abortions, but aid groups are getting fewer donations

 “There was an uptick in understanding about the role of abortion funds when Roe fell.
 People were so very upset, and they were donating,” she said.
 “But I think there’s an attention span issue.”

 That has led some funds, including those in Mississippi, Utah and Appalachia, to temporarily stop providing financial assistance for abortions.
-Several funds in Texas paused operations for months in the face of legal uncertainty before a judge said they likely couldn't be prosecuted under the state’s abortion “bounty” law for helping people pay for appointments in other states.
+Several funds in Texas paused operations for months in the face of legal uncertainty.
+A judge later said they likely couldn't be prosecuted under the state’s abortion “bounty” law for helping people pay for appointments in other states.

 “They’re constantly navigating the legal landscape and may even have to direct funds to legal representation and things they didn’t have to before,” Ely said.